 NOTICE: Nominations for Gifted and Talented

-The nomination window for Gifted and Talented assessment officially opens August 17 and runs through 5 p.m. on February 28 for all 2nd through 12th grade students in the district not previously identified for G/T services.
+The nomination window for Gifted and Talented assessment officially opens August 20 and runs through 5 p.m.
+On October 31, 2019 for all 1st and 3rd-12th grade students in the district not previously identified for G/T services.
+Nominations for 2nd grade students are unnecessary due to the districtwide 2nd grade screener.

 Parents, teachers, administrators, counselors, or even the students themselves may complete a nomination form for G/T testing.

 Parent inventory and “permission to test” documents may be found on the Advanced Academics web page under “Forms.”
 The nomination forms are also available at each of the WISD campuses.
-Completed nomination forms should be returned to the nominee's campus of attendance prior to February 28.
+Completed nomination forms should be returned to the nominee's campus of attendance.
+Digital Parent and Student Questionnaires are available under the "Forms" tab.

 Once a semester, nominated students since the last testing period will be tested and decisions will be made.